-64. WFP will participate in and, where appropriate, facilitate nationally led strategic reviews of zero hunger challenges and efforts.
+- 68. WFP will participate in and, where appropriate, facilitate nationally led strategic reviews of zero hunger challenges and efforts.
 To be useful and meaningful, these country-led strategic reviews should be consultative and comprehensive, with clear and credible analysis of the humanitarian and development context identifying the challenges a country faces in achieving zero hunger, such as gaps in the national policy framework and programmes, in the public and private funding of the food security and nutrition sector, and in the implementation capacities of government and other institutions.
 The strategic review should facilitate discussion of how the country's partners, including WFP, can support the country's progress towards zero hunger.
-The strategic review and subsequent Country Strategic Planning process should be undertaken as part of the United Nations country team's efforts to work together, including through the Delivering as One approach and/or other modalities as appropriate.
+The strategic review and subsequent Country Strategic Planning process should be undertaken as part of the United Nations country team's efforts to work together, including through the Delivering as One approach and/or other modalities as appropriate. - 69.
+Based on country-led strategic reviews and in line with the planning processes of the Government and the United Nations country team, WFP will identify the national SDG targets and results that it is well placed to support.
+WFP will determine with the Government and other partners the outcomes to which it can contribute towards SDG 2 and SDG 17; these WFP Strategic Outcomes will reflect the target population, institutions and systems that will be supported to end hunger in the country and region, based on the context when appropriate.